What's their secret?

-The latest in a number of marriages highlighted in the news over the past year tell the remarkable story of Mitchell and Mattie Atkins of West Philadelphia.
+The latest in a number of marriages highlighted in the news over the past couple of years tell the remarkable story of Mitchell and Mattie Atkins of West Philadelphia.

 Bill and Marie Decaro held the distinction of being the longest married couple in America on June 19th, 2009 when they celebrated their 80th wedding anniversary.
 When interviewed, they both said that laughter helps make every day special.

 As does good communication, it appears.
 "We don’t believe in getting mad at each other, we express ourselves, but that’s the extent of it," Mr. Decaro said.

 In Britain, Walter and Beatrice Postings, married on March 27th, 1929, related the following in an interview at their anniversary party: "It’s all about give and take."

 Mrs. Postings is even more succinct saying, "I just love him and that’s it."
 They still hold hands on their frequent walks and when enjoying each other’s company in the lounge at the residence home in which they live.

 Is love destined to fade?
 Clearly, the answer is no. But there are things we can learn from those who have formed such a deep and lasting connection.

 Mr. Atkins reveals many of the "secrets" on how to have a long-lasting marriage that we as therapists know and impart to our clients.
 Let me share three of the most important with you now:

 "She was the prettiest thing in the whole world," said Mr. Atkins, 97.
 "And she’s still the loveliest...
 I fell for her right away, the first time I saw her.
 I liked the way she dressed and her hair.
 She was active.
 She was energetic."

 Ah, the power of attraction is chemistry.
 It sets the relationship in motion and as Mr. Atkins so movingly relates, it can last a lifetime!